Data-Science-for-ECE-F20/Syllabus/README.md

 # Syllabus

-This repository contains the course syllabus: EEE 4773 Fundamentals of Machine Learning, Fall 2020.
+This repository contains the course syllabus: EEL 4930 Data Science for ECE, Fall 2020.